Basic Usage

 }

-• You can choose whether to globally enable the use of the go.tag value as the json key by setting an environment variable.
-This also applies to Map generic calls.
+By setting environment variables, you can choose whether to globally enable using go.tag values as JSON keys, which also applies to Map generic calls.

-# Use the original key as the key for JSON generic or Map generic calls, and disable the use of the go.tag key
+# Use original Key as JSON generic or Map generic call Key, disable the use of go.tag Key

 KITEX_GENERIC_GOTAG_ALIAS_DISABLED = True

-• Starting from cloudwego/kitex@v0.12.0, go.tag can be disabled via the generic.WithGoTagDisabled option.
-This allows specifying whether to disable the go.tag annotation for client/server generic calls individually.
+Starting from cloudwego/kitex@v0.12.0, go.tag can be disabled through generic.WithGoTagDisabled option.
+This allows separately specifying whether to disable go.tag annotations for client/server generic calls.

 Example: